earth-system-radiation/pyRTE-RRTMGP/docs/source/user_guide/installation.md

 ## Prerequisites

-pyRTE-RRTMGP is currently only tested on x86_64 architecture with Linux and MacOS.
+pyRTE-RRTMGP is currently only tested on x86_64 architecture with Linux and macOS.
-The package might also work with other architectures (such as Apple Silicone or Linux ARM), but this is not tested.

 To build and install the package, you need the conda package manager.
 If you don't have conda installed, you can install it from [here](https://docs.conda.io/en/latest/miniconda.html).